FGRibreau/jq.node/README.md

 - performance matters more than feature set (in our current implementation jq is faster than jq.node, C vs JavaScript)
 - some features of jq are not currently implemented in jq.node
-- jq is a binary, jq.node is a NodeJS proejct (🌟 soon accessible through a docker image)
+- jq is a binary, jq.node is a NodeJS project (🌟 soon accessible through [a docker image](https://hub.docker.com/r/fgribreau/jq.node/))

 ## Install (NodeJS)